parro-it/libui-napi/docs/window.md

 <a name="UiWindow+borderless"></a>

 ### uiWindow.borderless ⇒ <code>boolean</code>
-When true, the window is displayed borderless.
+When true, the window is displayed without a border.

 **Kind**: instance property of [<code>UiWindow</code>](#UiWindow)
 <a name="UiWindow+fullscreen"></a>

 ### uiWindow.fullscreen ⇒ <code>boolean</code>
-When true, the window is displayed full screen.
+When true, the window is displayed in full screen mode.

 **Kind**: instance property of [<code>UiWindow</code>](#UiWindow)
 <a name="UiWindow+show"></a>